mcpc-tech/dev-inspector-mcp/README.md

 > 💡 **Troubleshooting:** If source locations show `unknown:0:0`, try moving `DevInspector.vite()` **before** framework plugins like `react()`, `vue()`, or `preact()`.
 This ensures source location injection happens before JSX transformation.

-> ⚠️ **Connection Issue:** If using both ACP agents and IDE MCP connections simultaneously, you may experience freezing or unresponsive behavior.
-Usually, refreshing the browser page resolves this.
-If not, try reconnecting the MCP connection in your IDE.

 Currently supports **Vite**.
 Webpack, Rollup, esbuild, and Rspack support coming soon.

 ### For Non-HTML Projects (Miniapps, Library Bundles)